 You’re not alone if you’re feeling anxious about an upcoming root canal.
-This standard procedure has developed a somewhat negative reputation over the years, leading many patients to believe false information about what’s involved.
+This standard procedure has developed a somewhat negative reputation over the years, leading many patients to believe false information about what’s involved, such as that it’s quite painful or has long-term consequences.

 The truth is that this treatment is an effective way to mend damaged or decayed teeth and preserve your smile.
 Continue reading to learn about 3 myths regarding root canals that you shouldn’t believe!